mirzaakhena/zapp/README.md

 DISCLAIMER: This is still experimental project!

+## PURPOSE
+* Accomodate your laziness to coding
+* Learn how to code

 ## PREREQUISITE
 Make sure you already install Golang and NPM in your system.
 Then `git clone` this project and follow those step below for generate, compile and run it